UCAS Application Terms Explained

 UCAS Extra

 What happens if you applied to UCAS for a place in Higher Education but didn’t get an offer?
 Never fear – UCAS Extra is here.
-It’s open from March to June, and lets you have an extra choice.
+It’s open from February to July (in 2025), and lets you have an extra choice.
 It’s a way for you to apply for another course without having to wait until Clearing.

 UCAS personal statement